Skeet & Trap Club

-The Skeet and Trap Program offers One Trap and Three Skeet ranges which are available for use by shotgun enthusiast from beginners to veterans.
+ORSA's Skeet and Trap club offers three trap fields, including wobble trap, and three skeet fields for use by shotgun enthusiast from beginners to veterans.

 Brief History of Skeet